 Robot Zot! by Jon Scieszka and David Shannon is a super popular book for boys.
 Get your robot voice tuned up for this fun book.
 You will be reading it again and again.
 After all what boy doesn’t want to conquer earth and save a princess.

-I love the charming illustrations of If I Had a Robot by Dan Yaccarino.
+You must see the charming illustrations of If I Had a Robot by Dan Yaccarino.
 He is a delight and there are more titles by him on the list.
-A young boy wishes he didn’t have to eat his veggies (sound familiar?) and wishes he had a robot to do things like that for him–or does he?
+A young boy wishes he didn’t have to eat his veggies (sound familiar?) and he wishes he had a robot to do things like that for him–or does he?

 Rolie Polie Olie by William Joyce is classic robot rhyming book.
 I am in love with the illustration style mostly because I am big fan of tiny details and this book has a lot of them.
 Delightful.

 For something different try Can You See What I See?: Out of This World by Walter Wick.
 He writes fun books for sure.
-This particular book features a robot and a princess to find in each of the pictures, along with a plethora of other things.
+Your boy will have fun trying to find the robot in each of the pictures, along with a plethora of other things.

 Doug Unplugged and Doug Unplugs on the Farm by Dan Yaccarino are great robot books for boys.
 Plug him in to give him a ton of information vs going unplugged and experiencing life–pretty interesting (and yes I could write a whole long post about that thought.)
 Both books are good, but I like the first one better.

-CookieBot!: A Harry and Horsie Adventure by Katie Van Camp and Lincoln Agnew is a classic boy wants cookie, cookie jar is up too high to reach, story.
-I love the 1950s illustration style–it is seriously neat.
+CookieBot!: A Harry and Horsie Adventureby Katie Van Camp and Lincoln Agnew is a classic boy wants cookie, cookie jar is up too high to reach, story.
+Featuring a seriously retro 1950s illustration style–it is very, very neat.
 Great imaginative book boys will love.
 Recommended.

-Need other book ideas, try our Robots!
-Non-Fiction
+Or, if you need other book ideas, try our Robots!
+Non-Fiction.

 Thanks for reading.
-Hope you enjoyed this list of fun robot books!
+Hope you enjoyed this list of the best robot books for boys!